AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 In the end, we can prove our LED Light's efficiency by comparing PAR at the same depth (15" of air is the standard).
 Using LED fixtures of similar lens angles (120/unlensed to 120, 90 to 90, etc.).

 Controlled Tests with Plants and The Aquatic Life Implications;

-In tests for plant nurseries (Green House, Hydroponics) full spectrum LEDs such as the newer generation TMC GroBeam Aquarium Lights, 3w LED Grow Lights, or even the older generation LED Grow Lights have been proven to surpass even Metal Halide Lights in both growth and useful output.
+As previously noted in the "Useful Energy Section", tests for plant nurseries (Green House, Hydroponics) full spectrum LEDs such as the newer generation AAP GroBeam Aquarium Lights, LED Grow Lights, or even the older generation LED Grow Lights have been proven to surpass even Metal Halide Lights in both growth and useful output.